oowais/Jaadu/alien/README.md

 # Alien

-The central controller for all the different individual components.
+The central controller for all the different individual components inside the Alien.

 ## Wiring